Greater Israel: Today

-Annexation of the West Bank and Gaza Strip was part of the platform of the Israeli Likud party, and of some other Israeli political parties.
-On September 14, 2008, Israeli Prime Minister Ehud Olmert remarked that "Greater Israel is over.
+In the 2000s, the annexation of the West Bank and Gaza Strip was part of the platform of the mainstream Israeli Likud party, and of some other, often more extreme Israeli political parties.
+On September 14, 2008, Israeli Prime Minister Ehud Olmert, formerly of Likud, remarked that "Greater Israel is over.
 There is no such thing.
-Anyone who talks that way is deluding themselves".
+Anyone who talks that way is deluding themselves", making this statement just two days before privately reaching out to the Palestinian President with a comprehensive plan that ultimately never was implemented.

 Meir Kahane, an ultra-nationalist Knesset member, who founded the American Jewish Defense League and the banned Israeli Kach party, worked towards Greater Israel and other Religious Zionist goals.
+Kach, Tehiya, and the National Religious Party are parties which supported the idea of a Greater Israel.